peterashwell/streetview-crawler/README.md

 - [x] loading and crawling panoramas
 - [x] manually generate link for image part using lat/lng + elevation
 - [x] dump panoramas found to text file
-- [x] script to generate images and fetch them in python
-- [x] manually inspect downloaded images
 - [x] apply to region in darlinghurst
 - [x] get car orientation information
-- [ ] update crawler to choose images efficiently using zoom/orientation
 - [ ] do big crawl in darlinghurst
-- [ ] write new image fetcher that doesn't get banned

 Loading and crawling panoramas
 ------------------------------